consumerofbeanss/expenses-chart-page-main/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+This website contains a bar chart representing the user's expenses for the past 7 days.
+When the user hovers over the bar of a certain day, it shows the amount they spent on said day.
+It also shows their current balance and the month's total expenses so far, as well as a percentage showing the difference with the previous month.

 ### The challenge